sajjadth/generic-load-balancer/README.md

 The Generic Proxy Load Balancer is designed to be used in conjunction with the [Generic NodeJS Proxy](https://github.com/sajjadth/generic-nodejs-proxy) project.
 Set up the Generic NodeJS Proxy instances and configure the `PROXY_INSTANCES` environment variable to point to those instances.

+## Migration from Node.js to Go
+This project was originally implemented using Node.js and has now been migrated to Go for improved performance and memory efficiency.

+The last version of the Node.js implementation can be found under the tag `v1.0-node`.

 ## Customization